domosekai/domosekai.github.io/sstp/help.md

   Select whether to add the default route so that Internet traffic will be routed via VPN.

   In iOS built-in VPN the option is called *Send All Traffic*.

+- **Advanced Routing**

+  By default, SSTP Connect takes static routes pushed by the remote DHCP server.
+You can disable the function if it causes any trouble.

+  If you are also the server administrator, please note that not all SSTP VPN servers support this function.
+We have confirmed its operation on Windows Server RRAS and SoftEther VPN Server.

+  You can also add your own routes, by defining the destinations that should be routed to the VPN and those should not.

+  Please note that although you can enter default routes, it's still controlled by the *Add Default Route* switch.

+  Destinations can be specified in the following formats.

+  - `IP` *a single address, e.g. 8.8.8.8*
+  - `IP/Mask len` *a subnet, e.g. 10.0.0.0/8*
+  - `IP/Mask len/Gateway` *a subnet with gateway (next hop), e.g. 192.168.2.0/24/192.168.1.254*

+  Gateways only affect SoftEther VPN.
+For SSTP VPN, gateways are ignored and determined by the server.

 - **Proxy**

   Specify the proxy settings inside the VPN tunnel.